 Colorado Statutory Bad Faith Insurance.

 Colorado has several statutes that are particularly favorable to policyholders.
-An example of one of these statutes is Colorado’s limiting insurance providers to the information they had at the time of their delay or refusal of a claim.
+For example, Colorado limits insurance providers to information present at the time of their delay or refusal of a claim.
 This statute means insurance companies cannot hire expert litigators to cover up their mistakes or deception.

-The difference between bad faith common-law and statutory law in Colorado is that common-law claims require proof the insurer knew about their misconduct and deliberately committed it anyway.
-The only relevant points in statutory law are whether insurers deny benefits without a reasonable explanation.
+Common law claims require proof the insurer engaged in deliberate misconduct.
+The only relevant points in statutory law is whether insurers deny benefits without a reasonable explanation.

 Whether it be common-law or statutory law, bad faith insurance law isn’t straightforward.
-That’s why hiring a bad faith insurance attorney who can uncover the pertinent details in your case puts you in the best position to win your claim.
+Hiring a bad faith insurance attorney to handle your case puts you in the best position to win your claim.

 Document Your Correspondence With Your Insurance Company

-Failure to get insurance adjusters’ position in writing can have adverse outcomes down the road if you decide to sue.
-Without written proof, insurance companies can freely change their stances, and it will be challenging to show how they acted knowingly in bad faith regarding your claim.
+Failure to get an insurance adjuster’s position in writing can have adverse outcomes down the road if you decide to sue.
+Without written proof, insurance companies can change their stances at-will, helping them avoid accountability.

 Bad Faith Lawyers Who Fight for Integrity

-Paul Wilkinson Law group has a team who cares about upholding the sanctity of the law.
+Paul Wilkinson Law Firm has a team that cares about upholding the sanctity of the law.
 We hold dishonest insurance companies accountable for their promises and get people the compensation they deserve.
 You don’t deserve to be taken advantage of, and we can ensure you keep insurance companies honest.

-Because of the unpredictable nature of bad faith insurance law, we operate on contingency fees, which means you only pay us if you win.
+Because bad faith insurance law is unpredictable, we operate on contingency fees, which means you only pay us if you win.
 Call us today at 303-333-7285 or visit our website to schedule your free consultation with the legal experts at the Paul Wilkinson Law Firm.